United Kingdom Entry Requirements

 Prohibited Items

-- Offensive weapons - including flick knives, zombie knives, knuckledusters, and certain martial arts weapons
+- Offensive weapons - including flick knives, butterfly knives, disguised knives, knuckledusters

-- Self-defense sprays - including pepper spray and CS gas
+- Self-defense sprays - including pepper spray, CS gas

-- Meat and dairy products - from most non-EU countries (with limited exceptions)
+- Personal imports of meat and dairy from most non-EU countries

 Restricted Items

-- Archaeological artifacts and cultural goods - may require export/import licenses from country of origin
+- Cultural goods - artifacts may require export license from country of origin

 Health Requirements